JohnathanADrews/HularionExperience/docs/5 - Components/readme.md

 </hx>
 ```

-Here the Tree tag is no longer self-closing, bu has some tags within it.
+Here the Tree tag is no longer self-closing, rather, it has some tags within it.
 These are not presenter reference tags, however.
 These tags have the h-component attribute.
 This indicates to the framework that they are components of the Tree presenter.

 The "TreeNode=>AddTreeNodeHandler" part indicates two things.
 The "TreeNode" part indicates that the components are TreeNode presenters.
 The "AddTreeNodeHandler" indicates which handler on the parent presenter, in this case Tree, will handle the TreeNode presenter instance.
 "AddTreeNodeHandler" is a declaration by the Tree presenter, and it indicates a method to call on the constructor function that will handle the TreeNode component.
 So, let's add that declaration to the Tree presenter.